Wolox/wor-prof/doc/user-guide_en.md

 ```
 rails generate wprof
 ```
 This generates a model of the configuration's file with all the available options seen in "available configurations" section.
+It's necessary for initializer Wprof.

 ### Data Model Generator